Yogic Breathwork Certification.

 “Release and realization are approached through regulation, coherence, and steadiness — not through force.”

-This training treats integration as a central part of the work, not an afterthought.
+This training treats integration as a central part of the work, not an afterthought you do alone.

 Practices are supported by: